project-hatohol/hatohol/doc/server/manual-sphinx/overview.rst

    * - numberOfTriggers
      - Number
      - The number of triggers.
+   * - numberOfBadHosts
+     - Number
+     - The number of bad hosts.
+   * - numberOfBadTriggers
+     - Number
+     - The number of bad triggers.
    * - numberOfUsers
      - Number
      - | The number of users.